webvisum/Xtest/README.md

 ### Fixtures

-I don't like yaml.
+We don't like yaml.
 So we using magento classes to generate test data.
-Normally we are using preconfigured database so we do not have to create all our product-data before testing.
+Normally we are using preconfigured databases so we do not have to create all our product-data before testing.

 #### Configuration

-To set-up fixture configuration (e.g. product sku, e-mailadress, et.) see in app/code/community/Xtest/etc/xtest.xml
+To set-up fixture configuration (e.g. product sku, e-mailadress, et.) see in app/code/community/Codex/Xtest/etc/xtest.xml

 ```
 <config>